There’s nothing worse than outsourcing your writing to a freelancer, or agency, and the finished piece being nothing like you had imagined.

 OK.
 Seems simple enough, right?

 Until you stop to consider that the topic in question is pretty huge.

-So, you ask ‘any particular part you want me to focus on?’ – ‘not really, just a blog that tells people we offer it’…
+So, I’ll ask ‘any particular part you want me to focus on?’ – ‘not really, just a blog that tells people we offer it’…

-If you’re going to be vague with your copywriter, or blogger, or content marketer – you’re going to get broad pieces of writing back as a result.
+If you’re going to be vague with your copywriter, or blogger, or content writer – you’re going to get broad pieces of writing back as a result.

 They’re not going to be specific to you, to your business, or suitable for why you commissioned the copy in the first place.